 Here are some awesome math center activity ideas for you.

-If you’re looking for more information about setting up and launching math centers, check out THIS post.
+If you’re looking for more info on getting your centers up and running, check out these posts:

 The last 10 minutes of the 2nd grade math schedule is clean up and reflection.
 This is a time for students to get the room put back together, organize their math folder, and finish a quick journal entry on how their center time activity went for them.
 Another reflection activity that also serves as a formative assessment is to have students complete math exit tickets!